jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 `M-;` (`comment-dwim`)

-:   Insert or align comment on current line.
+:   Insert or align comment on the current line.
 If `transient-mark-mode`
     is on and the region is active, invoke `comment-region` instead (unless the region is a block comments, in which case invoke `uncomment-region`).

 `C-x C-;` (`comment-line`)

-:   Comment or uncomment current line.
+:   Comment or uncomment the current line.

 `C-u M-;` (`comment-kill`)

-:   Kill comment on current line.
+:   Kill comment on the current line.

 ## Task List Items (Checkboxes)

-GitHub Flavored Markdown (GFM) defines a syntax for checkboxes, called task lists, which is a straightforward and backwards-compatible modification of Markdown's unordered list syntax.
+GitHub Flavored Markdown (GFM) defines a syntax for checkboxes, called task lists, which is a straightforward and backward-compatible modification of Markdown's unordered list syntax.

 {lang=text}